I’m the broad behind Broadside, Caitlin Kelly, a career journalist.

 My first book “Blown Away: American Women and Guns”, includes original interviews with 104 men, women, and teens from 29 states.
 It’s a clear-eyed, neutral look at why, how and when guns and women intersect.

-I live to travel, 38 countries so far — the most recent, March 2014, being a working trip to the Caribbean coast of Nicaragua with the oldest NGO focused on water, sanitation and hygiene, WaterAid.
+I live to travel, 38 countries so far — the most recent working trip, March 2014, to the Caribbean coast of Nicaragua with the oldest NGO focused on water, sanitation and hygiene, WaterAid.

 I speak French and Spanish and have lived in Toronto, Vancouver, Cuernavaca, Mexico, London, Montreal, New Hampshire and Paris.